 Sarcasm is our forte

 Brits’ take on humour may be really confusing at first to non-Brits.
 We employ a lot of passive-aggressive comments that can be easily misunderstood if our sarcasm isn’t picked up on.
-For example, when Brits say “that’s nice,” what we often really mean is “that’s not interesting to me at all.”
+For example, when Brits say “that’s nice,” we often really mean “that’s not interesting to me at all.”
 And when we say “hilarious,” in a cheeky tone, we often mean “that’s really not funny.”